DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL intro.rst

 Defining Turnouts
 *****************

-DCC-EX++ supports a number of different turnout hardware configurations but your automation treats them all as simple id numbers.
-Turnouts may be defined using <T> commands from JMRI or in SETUP("<T ...>") commands or c++ code in mySetup.h as in earlier versions.
+DCC-EX supports a number of different turnout hardware configurations, but your automation treats them all as simple id numbers.
+Turnouts may be defined using <T> commands from JMRI or in SETUP("<T ...>") commands or C++ code in mySetup.h as in earlier versions.

 You may however find it more convenient to define turnouts using EX-RAIL commands which may appear anywhere in the myAutomation.h file, even after they are referenced in an ONTHROW, ONCLOSE, THROW or CLOSE command.
 Turnouts defined in myAutomation.h will still be visible to WiThrottle and JMRI in the normal way.
-(@KEBBIN.. feature TODO  However it is possible with EX-RAIL to hide a turnout from Withrottle which is useful if it is a facing turnout that will be automatically adjusted by your script to match its partner.)
+(@KEBBIN.. feature TODO  However it is possible with EX-RAIL to hide a turnout from WiThrottle which is useful if it is a facing turnout that will be automatically adjusted by your script to match its partner.)
 See reference section for TURNOUT definitions.